mitraboga/PageRankPro/README.md

 3. The structure of the surrounding web graph
 4. The probability that a random user eventually lands on it

-PageRankPro solves this problem by modeling the internet as a probabilistic directed graph.
+PageRankPro solves this problem by modelling the internet as a probabilistic directed graph.

 The platform computes long-term visitation probabilities across linked pages and uses those probabilities to estimate page authority.